One of the first things you will do in any accounting system is set up your chart of accounts.

 The chart of accounts includes all the different types of accounts (assets, liabilities, equity, revenues, and expenses) used within your business.
 How you set this up is your decision as the owner.
-Think of the chart of accounts as your foundation for your financial record keeping.
-Starting off on the right foot will save you thousands of dollars down the road both by eliminating rework and having the ability to clearly view your business performance.
+Think of the chart of accounts as the foundation for your financial record-keeping.
+Starting off on the right foot will save you thousands of dollars down the road both by eliminating rework and having the ability to view your business performance clearly.
 A poorly constructed chart of accounts will not allow you to see your business operations effectively.

 The Chart of Accounts has Several Main Functions: